 The Barbara Burch Award for Faculty Leadership in Civic Engagement was established in 2014 by AASCU’s American Democracy Project in honor of Barbara Burch, Provost Emerita at Western Kentucky University, who provided extraordinary national leadership in the design, creation, and ongoing development of the American Democracy Project.

 During her time as Provost, Barbara Burch strongly supported faculty in the development of civic programming at Western Kentucky University.
 She actively sought out talented faculty members to offer positions of leadership and program development.
 She provided substantial financial support for professional development.
 She offered the prestige of her office and her own personal commitment to support faculty interested in civic work.
 Her efforts resulted in the development of a strong cadre of faculty at Western deeply committed to civic engagement and civic outcomes.
 As a result of her support for faculty, Western Kentucky University, during her time as provost, was seen as one of the leading universities in the country in civic engagement.

-The Burch Award is presented annually to a tenured or contingent faculty member with more than five years of teaching experience on an AASCU campus who has demonstrated leadership in advancing the civic learning and engagement of undergraduates.
+The Burch Award is presented annually at the Civic Learning and Democratic Engagement Meeting to a tenured or contingent faculty member with more than five years of teaching experience on an AASCU campus who has demonstrated leadership in advancing the civic learning and engagement of undergraduates.
 The Award recipient will receive a commemorative to acknowledge the national recognition and a check for $500.
-The Award recipient will be announced each year at the American Democracy Project national meeting in June.

 Eligibility requirements and the nomination process can be found in the